useffc/gif-mane/README.md

 gif mane is a node app for making animated gifs from video files.

-it uses node, ffmpeg, imagemagick, and some other stuff that i'll detail later.
+it's built in node, using express, imagemagick, and ffmpeg.

+templating is handled with hogan.js.

 it's cool.